EliaTogni/Univault/Statistical Methods for Machine Learning.md

 $$(outlook = sunny) \wedge (humidity \leq 70\%) \vee (outlook = overcast) \vee (outlook = rainy) \wedge (windy = false)$$

-This rule-based representation of the tree classfiier is very intuitive, and lends itself to being manipulated using the tools of propositional logic; for example, to obtain more compact representations of the same classifier.
+This rule-based representation of the tree classifier is very intuitive, and lends itself to being manipulated using the tools of propositional logic; for example, to obtain more compact representations of the same classifier.
 More importantly, this representation provides an interpretable description of the knowledge the learning algorithm extracted from the training set.

 ----------------------------------------------------------------